FredericoBresani/FredericoBresani/README.md

 - :robot: I'm also willing to study Machine Learning ...
 - :computer: I did develop [Grupo Ibidem site](https://grupoibidem.com/home-page/) ...
 - 🐟 I've worked with [fishtag](https://www.fishtag.co/) on there website for some months ...
-- :computer:
 - :snowflake: How to reach me...
-[Twitch channel](https://www.twitch.tv/fredcold)
+Email: fredericoibidem@gmail.com

 <!---
 FredericoBresani/FredericoBresani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.